Molecular De Novo Design through Transformer-based Reinforcement Learning: Experiment

 \subsection{Evaluation Results}

 Our result is shown in Table. \ref{tab:main result}.
 From the table, we can observe that our method is better than the baseline method on multiple Oracles, which proves the effectiveness of the transformer in our problem.
+Our experiments mainly follow the benchmark paper \cite{gao2022sample}.

 \para{Overall Molecular Generation Result}